ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.28.2023
+- I built my first carousel component!
+This project is teaching me a lot.
+The one thing I can't seem to figure out, so far, is how to add transition animations.
+I know that in CSS you can add `transition: property time(s) transition-timing-function` to create a smooth effect.
+I've used this technique to add transitions to my hover effects.
+What I need to figure out is how to make my sidebar slide open (as opposed to jutting open), and fading my carousel controls in and out.

 5.25.2023
 - Just spent 40 minutes developing issues for Ethereal TV's streaming app.
 I'm going to try to keep a record of how much time I spend on what so I can determine where I need to improve.
 (Development) time is money.
 - Finished building the sidebar component.
 I'm going to plow through these easier parts since I know there will be fewer, if any, obstacles along the way.
 Next up: footer.